15 of the Hardest Words to Spell in the English Language

 This is simply a word where if you know it, you know it.
 Looking quickly at this word, which means “comply or agree without question,” you might not think that that first “c” needs to be there; it isn’t in words like “aquatic” or “aquiver.”
 You may also be tempted to throw a double “s” on the end in lieu of the “sc,” or just write the “s” with no “c.”

 There’s a reason many meat packages spell it “baloney.”
 The word “bologna” derives from Bologna, Italy, since a similar (but fancier) type of sausage comes from that city.
 If you want to mimic this fanciness, that “-gn” at the end should be pronounced with a “yuh” sound.
 But the Americanized, more phonetic spelling seems to better suit thin slabs of Oscar Mayer.
-All of these hard-to-spell words are nothing compared to these insanely tough words that won the National Spelling Bee.
+All of these hard words to spell are nothing compared to these insanely tough words that won the National Spelling Bee.